REBUSLY

 Each puzzle links to four curated articles from different outlets across the political spectrum.
 No more than two articles share the same political lean, and no two come from the same outlet.
 Students see how different newsrooms cover the same event.

-Yes.
-Each worksheet pack has a companion answer key with the puzzle solution and an explanation of how to read the visual.
-Available from the same download page.
+Every worksheet pack includes a companion answer key with the puzzle solution and a step-by-step explanation of the visual mechanic — how the rebus encodes the phrase.
+Available from the same download page, free for classroom use.